GeoNode/geonode/docs/install/core/index.rst

     paver reset_hard

-.. warning:: This will blown up completely your ``local_settings``, delete the SQLlite database and remove the GeoServer data dir.
+.. warning:: This will blow up completely your ``local_settings``, delete the SQLlite database and remove the GeoServer data dir.

 .. code-block:: shell